Women's, Gender, and Sexuality Studies Minor Requirements

 Credits3

-Same as PHIL 244.
+Same as WGSS 244.
 This course critically examines the gender norms that pervade our identities, govern our everyday behavior, and organize our social life.
 Questions addressed may include: What is gender?
 In what ways does it affect the quality of people's lives?
 Is gender difference natural?
 Is it valuable?
 Can it contribute to, or interfere with, human flourishing?
 Can a gendered society be just?
 What can any of us do to promote good relations among people of different genders?

 4. Distribution: